funkensturm/acts_as_category/README.md

       root1.permitted?      # Returns true, because root1 is not hidden
-      child1.permitted?     # Returns true, because it's hidden but you have permissions subchild1.permitted?  # Returns false, because it inherits "hiddenness" by child1 and you have no explicit rights for subchild1 subchild2.permitted?  # Returns true, because it's not hidden and you have permissions for child1
+      child1.permitted?     # Returns true, because it's hidden but you have permissions subchild1.permitted?  # Returns false, because it inherits "hiddeness" by child1 and you have no explicit rights for subchild1 subchild2.permitted?  # Returns true, because it's not hidden and you have permissions for child1

 Respectively, using acts_as_content you will be able to use the same